Sooshimi/odin-recipes/README.md

 **CSS Learning points**:

 - Create and use external CSS stylesheet to add styles to HTML
-- Use classes attributes (avoided use of IDs for now, as they were not required)
+- Use class attributes (avoided use of ID's for now, as they were not required)
 - Add styles to specific elements using various appropriate selectors
 - Considering cascading, such as specificity and rule order